mtlynch/mtlynch.io/content/book-reports/bowling-alone/index.md

 <!--more-->

-I find [the idea of social capital](/book-reports/bowling-alone/#social-capital) fascinating, and I was hoping to come away with a better understanding of how to foster it in a community.
-Social capital has a substantial effect on how society functions, but I think people forget about it when  considering policy issues.
+I find [the idea of social capital](/book-reports/bowling-alone/#social-capital) fascinating, and I was hoping the book would delve further into how to foster social capital in a community.
+Social capital profoundly affects society, but people forget about it when considering policy issues.
 In that way, the book reminded me of [*Happy City*](/book-reports/happy-city/), which described how city design affects happiness and community bonds among residents.
-The difference is that *Happy City* found ways to make the research lively and engaging, whereas *Bowling Alone* felt like it was just endlessly throwing charts at me.
+The difference is that *Happy City* found ways to make the research lively and engaging, whereas *Bowling Alone* felt like it was endlessly throwing charts at me.

 {{<notice type="info">}}
 **Note**: A [revised 2020 edition](https://amzn.to/38LnofQ) came out while I was reading the book, but my notes are for the [first edition](https://amzn.to/2IBnZ8I), published in 2001.